colinyaos/Testbed_Repo/README.md

 # Testbed_Repo
-Testing repository for Thor and related projects.
+Testing repository for Thor and related projects..

 More words go here.